-•No pets allowed with the exception of service animals.
+•No pets allowed with the exception of some service animals.

 •Please do not feed our animals.
 Wildlife Center animals are on special diets and human food might cause health problems.